 1. The National Film and Television School is one of the best and most respected film, television and new media schools in the world.
 Following the School’s recent success at the CILECT Awards (the Film School equivalent of the Oscars) The Observer Newspaper described the NFTS as 'the best film school in the world’, and in 2014 the NFTS was listed as the No. 1 International Film School by the Hollywood Reporter.

 2. The NFTS is a multi-BAFTA and Oscar winning school.
 The facts are that there have been 5 Oscar winning and 8 BAFTA award winning NFTS films produced by students; 15 Oscar and 18 BAFTA nominations for NFTS films produced by students; 28 Oscar winning films with key NFTS alumni involvement and 94 Oscar nominations for films with key NFTS alumni involvement.
-We continue to succeed at the very highest levels, with one student film being nominated for an Oscar in 2013, another winning the student Oscar and three BAFTA wins in a row for NFTS animations in 2014, 2015 and 2016!
+We continue to succeed at the very highest levels, with one student film being nominated for an Oscar in 2013, another winning the student Oscar and four BAFTA wins in a row for NFTS animations in 2014, 2015, 2016 and 2017!

 3. The School delivers more specialist behind the camera production courses (from Screenwriting through to Cinematography, Animation and Composing) than any other film school in the world.
 In many cases these are unique at MA level, such as Television Entertainment and Creative Business for Entrepreneurs and Executives.